Buffer Intensity and Buffer Capacity

 or, more explicitly,

-Equation (6.2b), that contains only positive summands, tells us that β is always positive (it never becomes negative or zero).
+Equation (6.2b), which contains only positive summands, tells us that β (green curve) is always positive (it never becomes negative or exactly zero).

 Local Extrema.
 The local maxima (and minima) of the buffer intensity are at the following points:

 Please note that this is not strictly exact, but it’s a very good approximation.
-Mathematically, local extrema of β are found where the first-order derivative of β is zero.
+Mathematically, local extrema of β are found at values where the 1st pH-derivative of β is zero.

 Example: The buffer intensity of a pure CO2 system is displayed as green curve in the diagram below.